pm-story-write

 Input:

-/jaan-to:pm-story-write "password reset" "web app user" "regain access if forgotten"
+/pm-story-write "password reset" "web app user" "regain access if forgotten"

 Generated Story: